BANKEX/asset-toolkit/README.md

   Source code and detailed instructions as well as demo project source code you can find in `ISAO` subfolder.

-- #####Multitoken - ERC888 Implemantation, with additional divedends payout feature That contact is [ERC888](https://github.com/ethereum/EIPs/issues/888) token implementation.
+- #####Multitoken - ERC888 Implemantation, with additional divedends payout feature That contract is [ERC888](https://github.com/ethereum/EIPs/issues/888) token implementation.
   It allows you to store and manage multiple ERC20 tokens in the single contract.
-  Our implementation also has additional dividend payout feature.
-  You can find it overview it this [blog post](https://blog.bankex.org/dividend-payout-bankex-tests-the-newest-token-standard-erc-888-aff5a1fb14eb).
+  Our implementation also has an additional dividends payout feature.
+You can find the overview [here](https://blog.bankex.org/dividend-payout-bankex-tests-the-newest-token-standard-erc-888-aff5a1fb14eb).

-  You can check demo project here: [https://multitoken.bankex.team](https://isao.staging.bankex.team).
+  You can check the demo project here: [https://multitoken.bankex.team](https://isao.staging.bankex.team).
   Source code and detailed instructions as well as demo project source code you can find in `multi_token` subfolder.

 - #####ERC20 Dividends